geek4unix/moxa-nport-studer-xcom-lan/README.md

 If you have reset your Moxa Nport serial to ethernet device and want to get it working again with Studer Xcom Lan ....

-Are you seeing Error 089 - Could not connect to Xom server
+Are you seeing Error 089 - Could not connect to Xcom server

 Then this guide is for you.